The Catholic Daughters of the Americas is

 Who Are The Catholic Daughters?

 The Catholic Daughters of the Americas is one of the oldest and largest organizations of Catholic women in the Americas.
+They donate to charities, administer scholarship programs, and strive “to be helping hands where there is pain, poverty, sorrow, or sickness.”

-The CDA motto is “Unity and Charity.”
+“Unity and Charity.”

-Deeply spiritual, together they share faith, love of God and a distinctly feminine spirituality alluded to by Pope John Paul II when he spoke of the necessity of “feminine genius” in today’s world.
+The CDA was formed over 100 years ago, and today there are over 53,000 members in 1,050 courts (local chapters) in 45 US states and Puerto Rico, Guam, and Mexico.
+Catholic Daughters work hard for their parishes and communities.
+Deeply spiritual, together they share faith, love of God, and a distinctly feminine spirituality alluded to by Pope John Paul II when he spoke of the necessity of “feminine genius” in today’s world.

 Girls and young women ages 6-18 can join the Junior Catholic Daughters of the Americas.